Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 10 MP
 Damage: x2 (Earth)
-Effect: If this Ability hits, the target becomes [Crushed](#crush-x) for 2 Rounds.
+Effect: If this Ability hits, the target is [Crushed](#crush-x) for 2 Rounds.
 The Crush severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering earth damage.
-This can be a seismic incantation, partially petrifying your target, a gravity ray, just throwing a big rock, or similar effects.
+This can be a seismic incantation, partially petrifying your target, constricting a foe with enchanted vines, a gravity ray, throwing a big rock, or similar effects.

 #### Crushing Demand
 Attack/Spell [Status] [Guardian Strike]